judka-uriel/uriel-book/uriel_en.md

 has altogether reversed the meaning of the commandments to the opposite:

-- have not departed from idolatry, but consecrate “Satan” missiles, have erected a temple of satan, where they worship the cap of the German Führer as the ideologist of the “Russian world”: “one people, one state, one leader”.
+- have not departed from idolatry, but consecrate “Satan” missiles, have erected a temple of Satan, where they worship the cap of the German Führer as the ideologist of the “Russian world”: “one people, one state, one leader”.

 - returned to human sacrifice, when parents sacrifice their sons in order